Lightweight Mouldings

 If you need to stop the coving before a staircase slope or you just need to stop at one end then you need to cut a stop end mitre.
 The video below demonstrates how to do this.

-ORAC have also produced their own how to install lightwight coving and cornice guide which provides images and further information regarding cutting coving, alongside which adhesive is best for your job.
+ORAC have also produced their own how to install lightweight coving and cornice guide which provides images and further information regarding cutting coving, alongside which adhesive is best for your job.

 If you’re looking to upgrade or replace broken coving, view our own selection of lightweight coving & decorative cornices.